tudor96stani/trdb/README.md

 ## Status

-Originally implementing this database engine in Java as a learning exercise.
+Originally implemented this database engine in Java as a learning exercise.
 This Rust version is a rewrite to explore Rust's capabilities and performance benefits, along with an opportunity to refactor and improve the original design.

 ## Tech Stack